Safety tips for solo female CouchSurfers

 For those who don’t know what CouchSurfing is, here’s a quick introduction.

 In the very basic form it means I stay with people I meet on the internet.
 A more complex and accurate explanation is to tell you I have a profile on the CouchSurfing website.
 When I travel I browse at the profiles of CS members in that town or city.
 If I find someone I think I would get along with, I ask if I can stay with them.
 They either accept or decline my request.
-The idea is to find hosts and surfers who want to connect with.
+The idea is to find hosts and surfers who I want to connect with.
 That you have something in common with, interests you can bond over etc.

 And yes I host and surf with guys.
 About half the time actually.
 Although I’ve never chosen to stay with a female over a male for any other reason than host/surfer compatibility.

-So of course there are risks.
-I am either inviting strangers into my home or putting myself in theirs.
-Would I invite some strange guy on the street to sleep on my couch?
-No. Would I take up an invite to stay at the house of a guy standing next to me in the supermarket?
-Of course not.
 CouchSurfing has a number of safety measures in place, but most of the onus is on the individual member.
 Now, I have NEVER been concerned for my safety while surfing or hosting.
 The only stories I’ve heard of women having safety issues have been exactly that: stories.
 Either told by a friend of a friend of a friend who heard about this girl who (insert tale of sleazy male CouchSurfing host here).
 I also read one unfortunate newspaper article of a girl in the UK who was apparently raped by her host.
 But in saying that I’ve never had any issues, I take my safety very very seriously – especially as a solo female traveller.
 The following are steps I take to minimise the risk to my safety while CouchSurfing.

 Read profiles and read between the lines